Agropelter - [Fearsome Critter]

 Tax included.

-Agropelter. - Latin: (Anthrocephalus craniofractens.)
+Agropelter. - [fearsome critter] - Latin: (Anthrocephalus craniofractens.)

 • About this Critter: Also known as the 'widow-maker' or the 'fool killer' This nasty creature is known to inhabit hollow, dead trees in the wild woods from Main to Oregon (where attacks were most commonly reported during the early days of the North American timber Industry.) - Often described as a villainous, ape-like creature, with slender, whip-like arms. - it bears an eternal grudge and extreme malice against intruding loggers, it was often blamed for the dissappearance of many in the forestry service...
 Lumberman have been pelted by falling twigs and pinecones tossed by the beast, resulting in injury.
 The beast especially delights in whacking unsuspecting Lumbermen out cold up over the head with a sturdy branch.
 The Injured lumbermen are usually found brutally smashed to pieces or pinned under a hefty dead branch, the victim is often reported as having been 'accidentally killed by a falling limb' but old folks knew well that the Agropelters were to blame...